 - What is their health history (vaccinations, microchipping, spayed/neutered), and do they have any current health conditions to be aware of?

-- If you have children or pets at home, it’s very important to ask about how the dog behaves around them, whether it’s cats, other dogs, strangers, and young children.
+- If you have children or pets at home, it’s vital to ask about how the dog behaves around them.
+Determine how the dog interacts with cats, other dogs, strangers, and young children.

-- What are the costs involved in adopting a dog, and does your shelter offer free support, like puppy training, discounts for vet visits, or other resources (like training referrals, vet referrals, etc)
+- What costs are involved in adopting a dog, and does your shelter offer free support, like puppy training, discounts for vet visits, or other resources (like training & vet referrals)?